 Encouraging Water Kefir Grains to Multiply

-Feed Your Kefir Grains Regularly
+Feed the Water Kefir Grains Regularly

-Only Culture in Sugar Water
+Culture in Sugar Water

 Use Proper Ratios of Sugar, Water, and Kefir Grains